MySQL

 .port(yourPort)

-.databaseList("yourDatabaseName") // Set the database to capture
+.databaseList("yourDatabaseName") // set captured database

-.tableList("yourDatabaseName.yourTableName") // Set the table to capture
+.tableList("yourDatabaseName.yourTableName") // set captured table

 .username("yourUsername")